By Kirstin Hofkens

 This article was written by Kirstin Hofkens, the founder of Yoga Copenhagen.
 Kirstin holds over 1.000 hours of yoga teacher training.
 She is truly knowledgeable and loves to go into the details of the alignment of the yoga postures.
 Teaching a safe and healing Hatha yoga is her passion.
 Currently she is in the process of finalizing her Yin yoga training.

-If you want to know how to support holistically your entire menstrual cycle (not just the mentrual phase) and tap into the superpowers of each phase of it, you might consider joining the 6-month Online Cyclical Wisdom & Power Mastermind “Nature of Women”.
+If you want to know how to support holistically your entire menstrual cycle (not just the mentrual phase) and tap into the superpowers of each phase of it, you might consider joining the 12-week Online Cyclical Wisdom & Power Mastermind “Nature of Women”.